eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_middleware.rst

 Time synchronization
 ^^^^^^^^^^^^^^^^^^^^

-micro-ROS Clients can synchronize their epoch time with the connected Agent, this can be very useful when working in embedded environments that do not provide any time synchronization mechanism.
+micro-ROS clients can synchronize their epoch time with the connected Agent, this can be very useful when working in embedded environments that do not provide any time synchronization mechanism.
 This utility is based on the NTP protocol, taking into account delays caused by the transport layer.

 An usage example can be found on `epoch_synchronization micro-ROS demo <https://github.com/micro-ROS/micro-ROS-demos/blob/humble/rclc/epoch_synchronization/main.c>`_: